kmhmubin/Python-Projects-with-source-code/FlasKBlog/README.md

 # A Bootstrap Theme Blog Powered By Flask

-A simple and full responsive Bootstrap blog.
+A simple and full responsive Bootstrap blog powered by Flask.

 ##  Technologies